smorineau/docker-ora12-client/README.md

 ## Usage ##

-The container may be used as a simple sql\*plus client `docker run -it --rm `*`IMAGE`*` bash `
+The container may be used as a simple sql\*plus client:
+`docker run -it --rm `*`IMAGE`*` bash `

-It can also be used to facilitate pl/SQL TDD :
+It can also be used to facilitate pl/SQL TDD:
 `docker run -it -v $(pwd):/sql-src --rm `*`IMAGE`*` watch `*`DB_CONNECT_STRING`*

 ## Pre-requisites ##